saidsef/grafana-loki-on-k8s/README.md

 ## Why make or use this?

-This is an attempt to demystify the different components of [Grafana Stack](https://github.com/grafana/helm-charts), deploying the full stack can seem overwhelming, breaking it down to smaller composable pieces will hopefully help you better understand each service and its configuration.
+This is an attempt to demystify the different components of [LGTM Stack](https://github.com/grafana/helm-charts/tree/main/charts), deploying the full stack can seem overwhelming, breaking it down to smaller composable pieces will hopefully help you better understand each service and its configuration.

 ## Source